Search Engine Marketing Strategy: Understanding the Buyer’s Journey

 Contextual interaction allows companies to use a customer’s physical location to determine their needs.
 For example, this could be an airline app that checks customers into their flight as they enter the airport, followed by a hotel app that checks them into their rooms and even uses the app as the key to the door.

 Continue the Journey with Innovation

 The final capability is journey innovation, making sure the journey is continually what the customer wants and making changes accordingly along the way.
 For example, Kraft’s app is no longer just a place to find recipes using their products, customers can now add products to a shopping cart and have them delivered.
 Just like the continued development of new technology and services, search engine marketing strategies should continue to innovate as well.
 As we continue to understand more about the buyer’s journey, we can continue to introduce new ways of reaching buyers that excite them.

 Related Post: How to Buy an Audience 101

 These capabilities take your customers from what was once referred to as the “Classic Journey” to the “New Journey.”
 In the past, even after purchasing and enjoying your brand, there was still the potential that consumers would choose a different company’s product or service when it was time to repurchase.
 Today, customization, creativity, and attention to detail almost guarantee that customers enter the “loyalty loop” and keep coming back.

 Red Crow Marketing

-Check out our website for more helpful information on how to strengthen the customer journey and enhance your digital presence.
+Check out our media buying services for more helpful information on how to strengthen the customer journey and enhance your digital presence.
 Finding a strong team of designers, developers, marketers, and IT staff will set your search engine marketing strategy apart and place your company on the right path to creating a customer journey that fosters lasting relationships with your brand.